vraravam/natsumi-browser/README.md

   (e.g. Bookmarks).
 - `natsumi.sidebar.enable-tab-groups`: Enables Tab Groups CSS.
 This is opt-in as the developer does not recommend using custom CSS to implement Tab Groups at the moment.
+- `natsumi.sidebar.right-gradient`: Moves tabs indicator gradients to the right.

 ### Misc
 - `natsumi.debug.legacy`: Enables support for 1.0.2-b.0 and 1.0.2-b.1.